 Meet the Treasurer

-Cheryl was born in Columbus, Ohio and spent her early childhood in England, as her father was in the military.
-He was a member of the Tuskegee Airmen.
-Treasurer Brooks Sullivan returned stateside when she was six years old, moving around the country with her military family.
-Her family resettled in Columbus when she was nine, and she attended high school at Eastmoor and Marion Franklin and college at OSU and Franklin University.
-She is a proud member of the Zeta Phi Beta Sorority, Auxiliary.
+Treasurer Brooks Sullivan was born in Columbus, Ohio and spent her early childhood in England while her father was a member of the Tuskegee Airmen.
+She returned to the United States when she was six years old, moving around the country with her military family.
+Her family resettled in Columbus when she was nine, and she attended high school at Eastmoor and Marion Franklin and college at The Ohio State University and Franklin University.

 She is the proud mother of two adult children and four grandchildren.
 In her spare time, she enjoys working on home improvement projects, collecting art, and listening to live music.